peltho/dotfiles/README.md

 > [Some extra info for polybar if you compile from sources](https://github.com/polybar/polybar/wiki/Compiling)

-After that, deploy the dotfiles in your system this way: `sh install.sh`.
+After that, deploy the dotfiles in your system this way: `sh dotfiles.sh`.

 ## Preview
 ![preview](preview.png)